10 Creative Family Photo Prompts for Genuine, Natural Smiles

 For this images, I had Mom sneak up behind her daughter and give her hugs!
 This resulted in the best smiles from both of them!
 This image was done at Minto Brown Park here in Salem, Oregon at golden hour.

-A simple walk while holding hands can creates a candid and relaxed vibe, especially because this can be done with your zoom lens!
+A simple walk while holding hands can creates a candid and relaxed vibe, especially because this can be done with your zoom lens, and they actually cannot look at me if they don’t want to trip!
 Whether it’s through a forest trail or fields at the golden hour, or along the Willamette River at Minto Park, this pose showcases family togetherness naturally.
 Have the family walk away from you in a line holding hands, then turn around and walk toward you.
 I always tell them not to look at me, but look at each other and keep smiles on their faces!
 If they need more warming up, I say walk with BIG steps as SILLY as you can, and this really adds to the laughter and smiles.

 Tip: This pose also works great for Maternity Photo Shoots!